Do Go On - 373 - The Star Wars Holiday Special

 What are they?

-I don't know
+I don't know.

-Never seen a television special
+Never seen a television special.

-This was a comedy variety dream team
+this was a comedy variety dream team,

-But that expertise was an odd fit with Star Wars.
+but that expertise was an odd fit with Star Wars.

-Star Wars producer Gary Kurtz said,
+Star Wars producer Gary Kurtz.

-we should have realised that there was no way
+said, we should have realized that there was no way that we could fit the characters

-that we could fit the characters into this kind of format.
+into this kind of format.

 Should have known.

-I don't know why.
+I don't know what.

 No one thought.